Stock Car Pro Series: Video games

 The first official video game was Game Stock Car in 2011, with a followup title Stock Car Extreme launched in 2013.
 Both were developed by Reiza Studios.

+In 2014, Both the Peugeot 408 and a non-licensed version of the Chevrolet Sonic called "ADC Presteza" were present in the Category A Touring Cars class of Grid Autosport..

-Automobilista, released in 2016 and developed by Reiza Studios using the RFactor engine, featured the full 2015 and 2017 car grids and circuits.
+Automobilista, released in 2016 and developed by Reiza Studios using the rFactor engine, featured the full 2015 and 2017 car grids and circuits.
 Automobilista 2, released in 2020 using the Project CARS engine, adding the 2019 and 2020 cars and circuits.

 Racing simulator iRacing has included the Stock Car Pro Series cars in the game since 2022.